cits3007/cits3007.github.io/assets/labs/lab05.md

 - `0x565562c2` is the location in memory of the address currently being executed.
 - `<bof+21>` says it's 21 instructions past the start of `bof`.
-  (If you like, you can confirm this by issuing the gdb command `print bof` -- that will tell you where the *first* instruction in `bof` is located -- and checking that it's equal to *address_in_eip* $-$ 21.
+  (If you like, you can confirm this by issuing the GDB command `print bof` -- that will tell you where the *first* instruction in `bof` is located -- and checking that it's equal to *address_in_eip* $-$ 21.